BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 |そしたら全部　くべるんだ |soshitara zenbu kuberu nda |Afterwards, throw them all in the fire|
 |ひとさじの未練ごと |hito saji no miren-goto |Add a spoonful of regret!|

-Marisa proposes a challenge to both of the previous groups and, as they overcome whatever she created, they have to regretfully abandon "something" by burning it (which may or may not be symbolical in meaning).
-While it is not specified we can assume that whatever this challenge is, it can be reasonably overcame only by the second group but at a great personal cost.

-After this, we finally get to one revelation:
+Whoever she's referring to has to go on with a great _sacrifice_ to make ends meet, knowing full well that in the end it's useless and they will regret it later on.
+This can be connected to the first stanza: we can safely assume that there's a ritual going on which will result in the one doing it to be "saved" in some way --- but they know something isn't right: they are hurting people and it isn't working.

 | Original | Romaji | English |
 |----------|--------|---------|